 Yukie Marikawa, 1991

-One of the Sega CD launch titles in Japan, Nostalgia 1907 is also, by some distance, the most obscure game on this list.
-It’s the port of a Sharp X68000 visual novel that asks players to solve the mystery of an explosion that has damaged an Atlantic ocean liner mid-journey – a story told exclusively through sepia-toned still images.
-On the Sharp X68000, the game’s soundtrack evoked an ominous, eerie mood that would have suited the generally low-key musical style of many adventure games.
+One of the Sega CD’s Japanese launch titles, Nostalgia 1907 is also, by some distance, the most obscure game on this list.
+A port of a Sharp X68000 visual novel, it asks players to solve the mystery of an explosion aboard an Atlantic ocean liner — told entirely through sepia-toned still images.
+On the X68000, the soundtrack leaned toward a restrained, ominous mood typical of many adventure games.

-In the end, Nostalgia 1907 might not sound particularly… well, nostalgic, but it creates a rich tapestry of sounds that beautifully suits its period subject matter.
-Also, voluntarily or not, the score’s echoey sound turns the music elusive, removing it from our reach – entirely appropriate for a sepia-toned game set in a past era.
+In the end, Nostalgia 1907 may not sound particularly “nostalgic”, but it builds a rich tapestry well-suited to its period setting.
+Voluntarily or not, the echoey presentation turns the music slightly elusive — always just out of reach — which feels exactly right for a sepia-toned story trapped in the past.

 Shining Force CD Soundtrack